Are you a fan of basil?

 Try designing a Clock Garden.

-You could make your clock garden much more simple by creating wedges based on color or by season: spring, summer, and fall bloomers.
+You could make your clock garden much more straightforward by creating wedges based on color or by season: spring, summer, and fall bloomers.

 Reviving the little botanic spark in your heart

-Readers could simply dial a number at any time and hear a taped garden message.
+Readers could dial the number at any time and hear a taped garden message.
 Here were the topics posted in the paper:

 July 17 Russian olive diseases.